liabri/benten/README.md

 A flexible input method engine made and tested only for unix systems, which allows the easy configuration of mixed-script writing systems such as Kana/Kanji & Hangul/Hanja.

 ## motivation
 As I started to learn Japanese, I wanted a way to input without having to rely on candidate windows and such, which led me to find Cangjie and other shaped based input method for chinese characters.
-This idea was to utilise a kana layout with cangjie hidden away by a key press, this could've easily been done in Rime or just using a keyboard remapper, but I thought it'd be a fun project and would satisfy my desire of not jerry rigging appplications together.
+This idea was to utilise a kana layout with cangjie hidden away behind a single key press, this could've easily been done in Rime or just using a keyboard remapper, but I thought it'd be a fun project and would satisfy my desire of not jerry rigging appplications together.
 This has led to the birth of `benten`, a decently opinionated but flexible input method engine.

 ## why the name `benten` ?
 Named after the Japanese Buddhist Goddess "Benzaiten" (弁才天) whom stands for all things that flow (as per Wikipedia), which hopefully represents this project well :).